Peakboard/peakboard.github.io/content/_controls/en-linear-gauge.md

 ---

 The Linear Gauge Control is very well suited for displaying progress graphically.
-In addition to the [General Properties], the Linear Gauge Control has other properties.
+In addition to the [General Properties](https://help.peakboard.com/controls/en-general-properties.html), the Linear Gauge Control has other properties.

 **Data/Value**, **Minimum** and **Maximum** can be linked to a data source.
 For example, the target value of a production plant can be created as **Maximum** and the actual value as **Data/Value**.